Dublin and Lucan Steam Tramway: Dublin and Lucan Electric Railway

-In 1900, under a new Order in Council, the DLST was electrified and regauged from narrow gauge to gauge and renamed the Dublin and Lucan Electric Railway Company (D&LER).
+The Dublin and Lucan Electric Tramways Order 1900 (SR&O 1900/785), the DLST was electrified and regauged from narrow gauge to gauge and renamed the Dublin and Lucan Electric Railway Company (D&LER).

 A power station was built on ground at Fonthill, equipped with two 100 h.p. steam driven dynamos to produce current for the line at 500 volts.
 Construction of the overhead equipment was awarded to Dick, Kerr & Co., who were also to supply five double-deck, open top bogie cars.
 The bodies for these cars were constructed by G.F.
 Milnes & Co.

 The newly electrified line was inspected by an officer of the Board of Trade and services started on 8 March 1900.
 Cars ran at 45-minute intervals from 8.00 am to 10.15 pm.

 The cars were numbered 12 to 16 inclusive, the former steam stock in the series being re-numbered.
 The company title was displayed on the rocker panels in full.
 In 1903, car 13 was fitted with a covered top of short canopy type.
 However, this was removed to comply with Board of Trade regulations.

 Car 17 was obtained from British Thomson-Houston as a locomotive for goods haulage.
 This was rebuilt in 1918 and renumbered 26.

 In 1906 another double-deck car was obtained from Milnes Voss of Birkenhead.

-A new line was laid close to the original steam line, over a decade later, under an Order in Council, the Lucan and Leixlip Electric Railway Order, 1910, by a completely new company.
+A new line was laid close to the original steam line, over a decade later, under an Order in Council, the Lucan and Leixlip Electric Railway Order 1910 (SR&O 1910/1316), by a completely new company.
 Despite the name, this does not seem to have followed the full distance to Leixlip but rather only the 0.5 mi to the Spa Hotel at Doddsborough.
 This was opened as an electric line in 1910, and was leased to the (D&LER) in August 1911.

-Legally a railway, it was taken over and supported by the government during World War I under the Defence of the Realm Act (DORA).
+Legally a railway, it was taken over and supported by the government during World War I under the Defence of the Realm Act 1914 (DORA).
 However, this ended in 1921 and facing increasing competition from the Tower Bus Co., the D&LER's financial position deteriorated.

 When the DUTC bought up the insolvent D&LER, they also purchased the L&LER from its shareholders, and although required to refit and reopen it in like manner, following objections from Dublin County Council the extension beyond Lucan was not reopened.